 Yes.
 After working in the UK for five years on an eligible visa, you can apply for Indefinite Leave to Remain (ILR).
 After holding ILR for one year, you may then apply for British citizenship.

-✨ Why move to the UK for work in 2025?
+✨ Why move to the UK for work?

 The UK offers a strong job market, international career opportunities, and cultural diversity.
 With multiple visa options and cities balancing work and affordability, it’s an exciting time to build a new life and career in Britain.